 We’ve mentioned a few spots to check out (and have heard good things about Solarte Island) but you’ll easily be able to talk to your hostel or hotel about arranging that, or by taking a stroll down Isla Colon’s main street and hiring someone yourself.
 (Honestly though, the beach at Playa Estrella is so dreamy, we don’t blame you if you just want to hang out there all day).

 Go Snorkeling Via Catamaran

-One activity that has been been very popular with ILP Costa Rica groups in the past are hiring out a catamaran for snorkeling (Try out Jager Nights Catamaran; — they have a $60 option that includes your snorkel gear, washrooms, a sunny spot for tanning when you’re not snorkeling and a shady spot for when you’ve gotten too much sun.)
+One activity that has been been very popular with ILP Costa Rica groups in the past are hiring out a catamaran for snorkeling (Some volunteers recommend Jager Nights Catamaran; — they have a $60 option that includes your snorkel gear, washrooms, a sunny spot for tanning when you’re not snorkeling and a shady spot for when you’ve gotten too much sun.)
 Riding out on one of these boats will make you feel like a movie star for the day.

 Where Should I Stay?